couchbaselabs/docs-ng/content/couchbase-lite/cbl-api/cbl-api-1000-intro.markdown

 |/_replicate  | /_replicate |

 ## Resource Groups
-The API enables you to interact with all aspects of your database.
+The REST API enables you to interact with all aspects of your database.
 The API is divided into the following logical groups of resources:

 | Resource Group | Description|
 |  ------	| ------	|